 Mitsubishi Estate Logistics REIT Investment Corporation ("MEL") promotes environmental or social characteristics, but does not have as its objective a sustainable investment within the meaning of Article 9(1) of Regulation (EU) 2019/2088 ("SFDR").
-MEL does not have any employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, and MEL relies on Mitsubishi Jisho Investment Advisors, Inc. (the "Asset Management Company") to manage and operate the properties in the portfolio.
+MEL has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, and MEL relies on Mitsubishi Jisho Investment Advisors, Inc. (the "Asset Management Company") to manage and operate the properties in its portfolio.
 MEL and the Asset Management Company are hereinafter referred to collectively as "we," "us" or "our".
-References to fiscal year ("FY") are to the 12 months began or beginning April 1 of the year, unless noted otherwise.
+References to fiscal year ("FY") are to the 12 months began or beginning April 1 of the year specified in line with the fiscal year of the Asset Management Company, unless noted otherwise.